yesyes0649/steamnetsock-patch/README.md

-# Slay the Spire 2 Multiplayer Patch
+# SLSsteam SteamNetworkingSockets Patch

-Patch to fix multiplayer when using [SLSSteam](https://github.com/AceSLS/SLSSteam/)'s [FakeAppIds](https://github.com/AceSLS/SLSsteam/wiki/Configuration#fakeappids-map-of-positive-number--positive-number) feature for Slay the Spire 2.
+Patch to fix multiplayer in a small number of games when using [SLSsteam](https://github.com/AceSLS/SLSsteam/)'s [FakeAppIds](https://github.com/AceSLS/SLSsteam/wiki/Configuration#fakeappids-map-of-positive-number--positive-number) feature.

 # To use